 Kerosene is another alternative to white gas or Coleman fuel.
 It is petroleum with added hydrocarbons, and it comes with a lot of advantages.
 For one, it is widely available.
 In fact, it’s probably the most widely available fuel that you can find it even in remote places of the globe.
 That’s why it gets the title “World Traveler’s Choice.”
 It’s also inexpensive.

 Kerosene generates the most energy among other fuels, and it’s less flammable than gasoline.
 It has a higher flash point, which means it is less flammable or harder to ignite than the other types of fuel.
 On the other hand, it generates more energy.
 It allows things to cook faster than other fuel types.
 Did you know that it’s what they use jets and rockets?
 That’s why it’s also known as “jet fuel.”

 Aside from the fact that it takes longer to ignite, kerosene also comes with a few other disadvantages.
 It is smelly and dirty, and the quality varies from place to place.
-The kerosene in, let’s say the Philippines, may be of different quality than what you can find in the States.
+The kerosene in, let’s say the Philippines, may be of a different quality than what you can find in the States.
 It can be dirtier or less refined.

 You can substitute Coleman fuel with either kerosene or gasoline, considering you check first if the equipment allows it.
 Usually, if it can run on Coleman fuel, it can also run on either of the two.

 What’s the best Coleman fuel substitute?
 Our choice is kerosene.
 It’s widely available, affordable, and safe.
 It may take longer to ignite, but it is safer and cleaner than gasoline.
 Just don’t forget to check compatibility with your equipment.
-Also, alway be cautious when using any fuel.
+Also, always be cautious when using any fuel.